microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/debuggerVisualizers/debuggerVisualizers.md

 # Debugger visualizers

-Debugger visualizers are a Visual Studio feature that allows providing a custom visualization for variables or objects of a specific .NET type during a debug session.
+Debugger visualizers are a Visual Studio feature that provides a custom visualization for variables or objects of a specific .NET type during a debug session.

 Debugger visualizers are accessible from the *DataTip* that appears when hovering over a variable, or from the *Autos*, *Locals*, and *Watch* windows:

 ![Debugger visualizers in the watch window](watchWindow.png "Debugger visualizers in the watch window")

-## Getting started
+## Get started

 Follow the [Create the extension project](./../../getting-started/create-your-first-extension.md) section in the Getting Started section.

-Then add a class extending `DebuggerVisualizerProvider` and apply the `VisualStudioContribution` attribute to it:
+Then, add a class extending `DebuggerVisualizerProvider` and apply the `VisualStudioContribution` attribute to it:

 ```csharp
 /// <summary>